OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/ema.md

 ---
 title: ema
-description: Documentation on how to use the EMA (Exponential Moving Average) function with OpenBB Terminal.
+description: "Documentation on how to use the EMA (Exponential Moving Average) function" with OpenBB Terminal.
 The function receives a dataset and returns a DataFrame with an added EMA column, providing an indication of price trend movement.
 keywords: